floriankraemer/floriankraemer.github.io/_posts/2025-05-05-Designing-Effective-Error-Messages.markdown

 ![Windows 9x Blue Screen](/assets/images/illustrations/Forced-linux-kernel-panic-under-qemu.gif)

-How do you like this one?
+How do you, as a developer, like this one?

 > An error occurred.